Nico F. Declercq: Coat of arms and lineage

-Declercq is a patrilineal descendant of Don Pere Desclergue (I), who was born early in the 15th century AD at Montblanc in the Conca de Barberà in Catalunya, Spain.
-Pere Desclergue's grandson Bonaventura Desclergue (II) i Cortés, a notary at Montblanc, had four sons, one of which would stay as heir at Montblanc, while the three others (Jeroni, Antoni (I) and Enric) would go to Flanders as military during the Eighty-year war.
-Don Jeroni Desclergue had been a military since 1587.
-He stayed in Flanders from 1587-1598 and 1601-1604.
+Pere Desclergue is matrilineally descended from Francesc Desclergue, juror and magistrate of Majorca, who crowned Jaume II as King of Majorca in the Church of Santa Eulàlia on September 12, 1276.
+Francesc was the son of Knight Templar Ramon Clergue from Albi in France, who joined King James I of Aragon in the Conquest of Mallorca in 1229.
+Patrilineally, Pere Desclergue is descended from a Torró lineage that included Beltrán Torró, son of Bertrand Du Guesclin, equally with ancient Clergue roots in Languedoc-Roussillon.
+Pere Desclergue's grandson Bonaventura Desclergue (II) i Cortés, a notary at Montblanc, had four sons, one of which would stay as heir at Montblanc, while the three others (Jeroni Joan, Antoni (I) and Enric) would go to Flanders as military during the Eighty-year war.
+Don Jeroni Joan Desclergue had been a military since 1587.
+He stayed in Flanders from 1587 to 1598 and 1601–1604.
 In 1587, he became a commander in the infantry company of Lluís de Queralt (a Catalan); while in Flanders he joined the company of Diego de Durango, in the tercio of Luis del Villar.
 It has been reported that he was involved in military interventions in Holland, Flanders and France, including the Siege of Cambrai of 1595.

 On March 10 of 1597 he captured, with his company, the city of Amiens and helped further defending it against the French.
 On January 14 of 1598 he was recognized for his military career by his captain Diego de Durango.
 Once returned to Barcelona, he went to the service of the Viceroy Duke of Feria.
 His stay in Barcelona allowed him to attend, with his father Bonaventura Desclergue (II) and his elder brother Francesc Desclergue, in the Cortes of Barcelona of 1599.
-In 1602 he returned to Flanders in August, where he commanded as Tercio captain of a company of Iñigo de Borja, with which he participated in the Siege of Ostend (August 1601 - September 27 of 1604), where he died, with half of his company, while leading an assault, as a result of the explosion of a mine, on 4 September of 1604, which also wounded his brother Enric Desclergue.
+In 1602 he returned to Flanders in August, where he commanded as Tercio captain of a company of Iñigo de Borja, with which he participated in the Siege of Ostend (August 1601 - September 27 of 1604), where he died, with half of his company, while leading an assault, as a result of the explosion of a mine, on 4 September 1604, which also wounded his brother Enric Desclergue.
 Enric was awarded for his military achievements and died in 1631.
-Antoni appeared in contemporary literature which shows that he went back and forth to Spain, while Jeroni’s grandson, Antoni, was the continuator of the Desclergue bloodline in Flanders through his marriage, in Flanders, with Martina de la Cruz in 1656.
-Bonaventura Desclergues (II) is the one who established the monumental 'Casal dels Desclergue’, or ’la Casa Desclergues’ on the Plaza Mayor of Montblanc; Nico Declercq stems from Jeroni Desclergue twelve generations later.
-DNA analysis shows that the Desclergues of Montblanc originate from Bertrand du Guesclin, who was a military commander from Brittany and who supported Henry of Trastámara, the first King of Castile and León in the period 1365-1370.
-Ernest Constant Declercq is the great-grandfather of Nico F. Declercq.
+Antoni, Jeroni's son, appeared in contemporary literature which shows that he went back and forth to Spain, while Jeroni's grandson, Antoni, was the continuator of the Desclergue bloodline in Flanders through his marriage, in Flanders, with Martina de la Cruz in 1656.
+Bonaventura Desclergues (II) is the one who established the monumental 'Casal dels Desclergue', or 'la Casa Desclergues' on the Plaza Mayor of Montblanc; Nico Declercq stems from Jeroni Desclergue twelve generations later.
+The Desclergues of Montblanc originate from Bertrand du Guesclin, who was a military commander from Brittany and who supported Henry of Trastámara, the first King of Castile and León in the period 1365–1370.